正常

 };Embedded Applicability: High

-- Zero runtime overhead; performs static checking at compile time only
+- Zero runtime overhead; performs static checks exclusively at compile time.

-- Embedded code often features multi-level inheritance in the HAL (Hardware Abstraction Layer), and
+- Embedded code often features multi-layer Hardware Abstraction Layers (HALs);

-overrideeffectively prevents silent errors caused by base class interface modifications - Does not affect code size or execution speed, making it ideal for resource-constrained scenarios
+overrideeffectively prevents silent errors caused by changes to base class interfaces. - Does not impact code size or execution speed, making it suitable for resource-constrained environments.

 Compiler Support